Ford 6R transmission

 The 6R is a 6-speed automatic transmission for longitudinal engine placement in rear-wheel drive vehicles.
 It is based on the ZF 6HP26 transmission and has been built under license by the Ford Motor Company at its Livonia Transmission plant in Livonia, Michigan.
-The 6R debuted in 2005 for the 2006 model year Ford Explorer and Mercury Mountaineer.
+The 6R was introduced in 2005 for the 2006 model year Ford Explorer and Mercury Mountaineer.

-It uses a Lepelletier gear mechanism, an epicyclic/planetary gearset, which can provide more gear ratios with significantly fewer components.
+It uses a Lepelletier planetary gearset, an epicyclic gearset, which can provide more gear ratios with significantly fewer components.
 This means the 6R is actually lighter than its five-speed 5R 44-E and 5R 55-E predecessors.

+The Lepelletier planetary gearset was first realized in 2000 with the 6HP from ZF Friedrichshafen.
+The GM 6L, AWTF-80 SC, and ZF 6HP transmissions are based on the same globally patented gearset concept.
+The AWTF-80 SC is the only one for transverse engine installation.